Sonnerz/project05-fullstack-django/README.md

 3) View feature details button overflows on a mobile
     -  I shortened the button text
 4) Burger menu off screen on mobile
-    -  This was related to the issue 5.
+    -  This was related to the issue 3.
 The button was pushing the burger off screen
 5) Don't know what status user filtered by
     -  Change the view code to get the request status and passed it back to the page as a variable.
+This gives user feedback.

 ### Unit Testing

 Each app has its own python test file for app, forms and views.
-Currently Coverage shows 81% complete.
+Currently Coverage shows 76% complete.

 [Top of page](#top)